salonishah147/Personal-site/content/work.md

 **Roles & Responsibilities**

-- Researched and recommended user retention and engagement strategies leading to an increase in engagement by 50% on the app
+- Recommended new user engagement and retention strategies to senior management resulting in an increase in in-app engagement by 80%

-- Interviewed a top Cardiac Physiologist for a Father's Day Campaign
+- Implemented a new customer feedback system increasing response rate by 75%

 - Onboarded 100 creators for an online content creation and writing community